SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this module, students are familiar with the corporate and social environment, as well as with processes and organizational structure, of small and medium-sized enterprises.
+Upon completing this module, alumni are familiar with the corporate and social environment, as well as with processes and organizational structure, of small and medium-sized enterprises.
 They have acquired the capability to work on complex problems under supervision and to independently execute tasks.
 They have learned to integrate into teams and collaborate across departments or corporate fields.

 Superior module: